Release Date: 8/21/2015

 Carrier: T-Mobile US

-Here we are, fifth and sixth generation of long running phones and showing just how far technology has come.
+Here we are, fifth and sixth generation of long-running phones and showing just how far technology has come.
 Phones are probably some of the most advanced pieces of technology on the planet and each generation shows it.
 The Samsung Galaxy Note series has been one of the most popular smartphones ever created.
 The S Pen — its staple feature — and the large gorgeous screens are what people come to the Note series for.
 The Note 5 doesn’t disappoint, and it improves immensely on the Note 4 in many ways.
 What exactly has a year done for the Note series?
-From the outside it may not seem like much, but the Note 5 proves that the little things matter the most for a better long term experience.
+From the outside, it may not seem like much, but the Note 5 proves that the little things matter the most for a better long-term experience.

 The Note 5 may look nearly the same from the front.
 The iconic physical home button, the Samsung logo at the top, the round edges, and the chrome speaker a the top all look familiar.
 The silhouette of the Note series has never changed; one good look at the phone and you know what it is.
 However, turn the phone around and on its side and you will notice a stark difference.
 No longer does the phone look like cheap plastic and aluminum.
 The Note 5 now has a glass back with rounded edges and brushed aluminum sides.
 This makes it one of the sleekest smartphones to ever be created.
 The top comes out a little and is a tad thicker than the rest of the body.
 This is so the phone fits better in your hand and looks prettier.
-The Note 5 is a looker, with the Sapphire Black looking almost navy blue in certain light and is quite eye catching.
+The Note 5 is a looker, with the Sapphire Black looking almost navy blue in certain light and is quite eye-catching.

 The bottom of the Note 5 is also a new change.
 The speaker is now located next to the S-Pen (with improved quality) and the S Pen is now completely surrounded by the inside of the phone and clicks out.
 The power button is smaller and has a more satisfying click to it; same goes for the volume buttons.
-For the first time the volume buttons are no longer a rocker.
-Each button is the size of the power button and are separated.
+For the first time, the volume buttons are no longer a rocker.
+Each button is the size of the power button and is separated.
 This allows you to easily feel which button you are on.
 It helps the phone feel less cheap with smaller more subtle buttons that have a better clicking feeling to them.
 The Note 5’s screen is also made of Gorilla Glass 4 so it feels sleeker than ever and is less prone to having fingerprints stick to it which is a first for any smartphone I have used.

 Fast Just Got Faster

-The Note 4 was an extremely fast phone; the fastest for its generation.
-The Note 5 is now one of the first octa core smartphones.
+The Note 4 was an extremely fast phone; the fastest of its generation.
+The Note 5 is now one of the first octa-core smartphones.
 What does this mean?
 Two sets of four cores running at two different speed for various multi-tasking purposes.
 While the Note 4 was a quad-core running at 2.7 GHz, the Note 5 uses Samsung’s own Exynos chipset rather than Qualcomm’s Snapdragon chipset.
 The 7420 set has a 2.1 GHz quad-core set running alongside a 1.5 GHz quad-core set.
 The Exynos chipset is also more battery efficient than the Snapdragon chipsets Samsung has been using for the longest time.

 The Note 5 is also the first smartphone to have a whopping 4GB of RAM.
-This is one of the phone’s secret weapons as it allows a massive amount of apps to stay loaded into the RAM for ultra fast speeds.
+This is one of the phone’s secret weapons as it allows a massive amount of apps to stay loaded into the RAM for ultrafast speeds.
 The RAM is also LPDDR4 which is the fastest available right now running at 1600 MHz.
 Want to put this into perspective?
 The iPhone 6 Plus has only 1GB of RAM.
 The Note 5 also switches over from Adreno GPUs to Mali GPUs.
 The Mali T760 MP8 performs much faster than the Adreno 430 that was in the Note 4.
 With double the frame rate during benchmark tests and higher clock speeds, the Note 5 is the best choice for gamers who want to run the latest and greatest.

 One of the biggest decisions for phone buyers is the camera.
 Don’t worry.
 The Note 5 has one of the best cameras on the market.
 While it’s still 16MP it has better technology inside to allow more control and speed.
 With an exposure of f/1.9, 4K video at 30FPS, 1080p video at 60FPS, and 720p video at 120FPS, video stabilization, auto HDR, manual focus, tracking focus, and various other features, the Note 5 becomes an extremely powerful camera.
 The Note 5 is also one of the first phones to save in RAW format for complete manual editing in Adobe Lightroom or Photoshop.
 The Note 5 also has various other features like video collages and faster editing thanks to the more powerful hardware.
 It can’t be said how beautiful the pictures turn out.
 Even low light images are pretty impressive for a phone camera.